bitcoinfacts/glacierprotocol.github.io/_docs/setup/create-app-usb.md

 We will prepare two (2) "Quarantined App USB" drives with the software needed to execute the remainder of the protocol.
-These are the USB drives you labeled <span class="qapp">Q1 APP</span> and <span class="qapp">Q2 APP</span> in [Section III](../../setup/quarantined-hardware/) of the Setup Protocol.
+These are the USB drives you labeled <span class="qapp">Q1 APP</span> and <span class="qapp">Q2 APP</span> in [Section III of the Setup Protocol](../../setup/quarantined-hardware/).

 1. Boot the SETUP 1 computer off the <span class="setupboot">SETUP 1 BOOT</span> USB if it is not already.
-(See the instructions in [Section IV](../../setup/create-boot-usb/) of the Setup Protocol for details.)
+(See the instructions in [Section IV of the Setup Protocol](../../setup/create-boot-usb/) for details.)
 1. Insert the <span class="qapp">Q1 APP</span> USB into the the SETUP 1 computer.

-    1. **The instruction to plug a Quarantined App USB into your Setup computer *should* raise a red flag for you, because <span style="color: red;">you should never plug a quarantined USB into anything other than the quarantined computer it is designated for!</span>**
+    **The instruction to plug a Quarantined App USB into your Setup computer *should* raise a red flag for you, because <span style="color: red;">you should never plug a quarantined USB into anything other than the quarantined computer it is designated for!</span>**

     This setup process is the ONE exception.

 1. Press Ctrl-Alt-T to open a terminal window.
-1. Install the Glacier document and GlacierScript on the <span class="qapp">Q1 APP</span> USB.
+1. Install the Glacier document and GlacierScript on the <span class="qapp">Q1 APP</span> USB:

     1. Download the latest full release of Glacier (*not* just the protocol document) at